House of Pacific Relations International Cottages

-The House of Pacific Relations International Cottages is a complex of cottages in San Diego's Balboa Park, in the U.S. state of California.
-Built for the 1935 California Pacific International Exposition, they currently house 33 groups that "promote multicultural goodwill and understanding through educational and cultural programs".
+The House of Pacific Relations International Cottages is a complex of cottages in Balboa Park in San Diego, California.
+Built for the 1935 California Pacific International Exposition, they currently house 34 groups that "promote multicultural goodwill and understanding through educational and cultural programs".
 Groups that do not have their own cottage meet in the nearby Hall of Nations.
 The United Nations Association of San Diego operates separately out of the neighboring United Nations Building.

-In 2021, the House of Pacific Relations International Cottages expanded, adding new cottages for Mexico, Panama, Colombia, Peru, India, Korea, Palestine, Turkey, and the Chamorros (indigenous people of the Mariana Islands).
+In 2021, the House of Pacific Relations International Cottages expanded, adding nine new cottages for Mexico, Panama, the Philippines, Peru, India, Korea, Palestine, Turkey, and the Chamorro people (indigenous people of the Mariana Islands).

 Cottages

+Current cottages

-There are 33 cultures represented in the park represented by 32 cottages, and currently the park is in the process of building five more cottages representing nine more cultures.
+There are 31 cultures represented in the park represented by 30 cottages.
 Prior to 1992, Czechoslovakia was represented as a single cottage, and since its partition, both cultures still share the same cottage.
-The current 32 cottages are:
+The current 30 cottages are: